ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 As there is an evolutionary advantage to cooperation for a species, in its stability and prosperity of its members, I believe the same advantages are yielded when the "mutual aid" model is applied to business.
-In fact, such a business model has existed for a long time, collectives are a specific form of cooperative.

-I believe the decision-making process which most reflects the aformenentioned in an anarchy is Consensus.
+In fact, such a business models have existed for a long time, whereby _collectives_ are a specific form of _cooperative_.
+I believe the operations process which best reflects these advantages are consensus-based anarchist models.

-Consensus is when proposals are both built and officiated by the participation of all participants.
+Consensus is when proposals are both constructed and approved by all participants of a discussion.
-In contrast, unanimity is where proposals are consented to without block or voted unanimously, but the proposal is *not* constructed by all participants.
-Consensus can be a ground-up approach of crowdsourcing strategy and planning, but also leaves rooms for formalized proposals to be elaborated on by all participants.
+In contrast, unanimity is when everyone _agrees_ to a proposal, an agreement met via consent (without block) or by vote.
+However, unanimity, like any other method besides consensus, fails to incorporate the construction of the proposal by all participants.
+Consensus can be a ground-up approach of crowdsourcing all efforts accompanies by maximal information diffusal, while leaving room for formal proposals to be elaborated upon by such a process.

 However, consensus and anarchy are nothing new to business, "worker collectives" are an established business model that have been using both consensus and anarchy for years.
 "Collectives" typically